vuejs/babel-plugin-transform-vue-jsx/README.md

 })
 ```

+Starting with version 3.4.0 we automatically inject `const h = this.$createElement` in any method and getter that has JSX so you can drop the `(h)` parameter.

 ### Difference from React JSX

 First, Vue 2.0's vnode format is different from React's.
 The second argument to the `createElement` call is a "data object" that accepts nested objects.
 Each nested object will be then processed by corresponding modules: